ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 ---
 title: Moving an Additional IP
-excerpt: Find out how to move an Additional IP in the Control Panel or via the OVHcloud API
+excerpt: Find out how to move an Additional IP block in the Control Panel or via the OVHcloud API
-updated: 2024-11-20
+updated: 2024-11-22
 ---

 > [!primary]